boazsegev/plezi-website/docs/guides/index.html.md

 1. Support client to server and server to client communication in real-time.

-	Since I had the model of an interactive game in my head, it was important that updates could be sent to the players in real-time and that the plays could push updates to the server without nagotiating a new connection for each update.
+	Since I had the model of an interactive game in my head, it was important that updates could be sent to the players in real-time and that the plays could push updates to the server without negotiating a new connection for each update.

 2. Support client-(server)-client real-time communication.